phkundi/SF_MarkdownBlog/SFMarkdownBlog.md

 To make this work, create a new folder: /app/blog/_assets/articles

 Create and edit your markdown (.md) articles here.
+Make sure that the filename matches the slug that you assign the article in the `content.js` file.
+For example: **"myPost.md" -> {slug: "myPost"}**

 Also, in the /app/blog/_assets/content.js file, remove the `content` key from the articles object.